Holding their Attention: Tips and Tricks for Teachers

 The Rewards Of A Teacher

 By Mark Redka Rewards are nice, aren’t they?
 It feels great when people enjoy a meal you’ve cooked or someone tells you that we look nice.
 It’s rewarding when people notice that you’ve lost weight after you’ve been diligent on a diet (not that I know from personal experience).
 I love to look out the window at the lawn I have just mowed or to admire a newly waxed vehicle.
 That’s instant gratification.
 Yet not all rewards are so instant or obvious.
 Our motive as teachers shouldn’t be rewards.
-It should be our ...
+It should be our love for our ...

 Read More